WeblateOrg/weblate/docs/user/translating.rst

 Automatic translation
 ---------------------

 You can use automatic translation to bootstrap translation based on external sources.
-This tool is called :guilabel:`Automatic translation` and is accessible in the :guilabel:`Tools` menu:
+This tool is called :guilabel:`Automatic translation` accessible in the :guilabel:`Tools` menu:

 .. image:: /images/automatic-translation.png

-This can operate in two modes:
+Two modes of operation are possible:

-- Using other Weblate components as source for translations.
+- Using other Weblate components as a source for translations.
-- Using selected machine translation services with translations about certain quality threshold.
+- Using selected machine translation services with translations above a certain quality threshold.

-You can also choose which strings will be translated.
+You can also choose which strings are to be auto-translated.

 .. warning::

-    Be careful that this will overwrite existing translations if you choose wide filters such as :guilabel:`All strings`.
+    Be mindful that this will overwrite existing translations if employed with wide filters such as :guilabel:`All strings`.

-This feature can be useful in several situations like consolidating translation between different components (for example website and application) or when bootstrapping translation for new component using existing translations (translation memory).
+Useful in several situations like consolidating translation between different components (for example website and application) or when bootstrapping translation for a new component using existing translations (translation memory).